Below we have provided easy to read descriptions of the most common tax deductions for individuals.

 You can claim the relevant proportion of all housing costs (mortgage interest, rent, rates, electricity, gas, insurances, etc).
 You should work this out based on the floor area of the building used for business vs the entire floor area.

-The ATO have an administrative concession that allows people to claim 45 cents per hour that use their home as a place of business to cover running costs.
+The ATO have an administrative concession that allows people who use their home as a place of business to claim 52 cents per hour to cover running costs.
 You need to keep a diary for 4 weeks detailing your use, and that will be enough for the year.

 If you prefer to claim a percentage of your expenses based on floor area, be prepared to back up each and every item with a receipt.